uspki/policies/certificate-policy.md

 ## 1.4 Certificate Usage

 ### 1.4.1 Appropriate Certificate Uses
-This Certificate Policy (CP) and requirements for U.S. Federal Government is limited to Publicly Trusted TLS Certificates used for identifying and authenticating devices.
+This Certificate Policy (CP) is limited to Publicly Trusted TLS Certificates used for identifying and authenticating U.S. Government web services.
 Certificates may be used for all legal authentication and encryption purposes.

 ### 1.4.2 Prohibited Certificate Uses
 Certificates may not be used where prohibited by law.

 Certificates for identifying natural persons are not allowed under this policy and the U.S. Federal Public Trust TLS PKI, including but not limited to identity certificates used to identify natural persons for digital signatures, S/MIME, client authentication, and encryption.
 CAs may not issue Subscriber certificates for natural persons or enter into any cross-certification with any CAs that issue certificates used to identify and authenticate natural persons.

 ## 1.5 Policy administration
-The Federal Public Key Infrastructure Policy Authority (FPKIPA) manages this policy and represents the interests of the U.S. Federal CIOs and CISOs.

 ### 1.5.1 Organization Administering the Document
-The Federal Public Key Infrastructure Policy Authority (FPKIPA) is responsible for:
+The Federal Public Key Infrastructure Policy Authority (FPKIPA) is responsible for administering this document.
-* Maintaining this CP, and
-* Approving the CPS for each CA that issues certificates under this policy, and
-* Approving the compliance audit report for each CA issuing certificates under this policy, and
-* Ensuring continued conformance of each CA that issues certificates under this policy with applicable requirements as a condition for allowing continued participation, and
-* Ensuring compliance with CA/Browser Forum Baseline Requirements, and
-* Ensuring compliance with any trust store requirements and any browser requirements that the Federal Device Root pursues or has inclusion in.

 ### 1.5.2 Contact Person
-Contact information for the FPKIPA is fpki@gsa.gov.
+Contact information for the FPKIPA fpki@gsa.gov.

 ### 1.5.3 Person Determining CPS suitability for the policy
-Federal Public Key Infrastructure Policy Authority
+The Federal Public Key Infrastructure Policy Authority (FPKIPA) shall affirm the suitability of any CPS to this policy.

 ### 1.5.4 CPS approval procedures
-A CPS shall be submitted and approved by the Federal Public Key Infrastructure Policy Authority.
+A CPS shall be submitted and approved by the FPKIPA.

 Prior to submitting a CPS, the CA shall commission a compliance analysis study culminating in a written report that provides a summary of areas in which the CPS may not or does not comply with this CP.
 The compliance analysis shall be performed by an independent party.
-The CA shall resolve these discrepancies prior to submitting the CPS to the Policy Authority.
-The CA shall have an approved CPS and meet all CP and CPS requirements prior to commencing operations.
+The CA shall resolve these discrepancies prior to submitting the CPS to the FPKIPA.
+The CA shall have an approved CPS, meet all CP and CPS requirements, conduct Federal Information Security Modernization Act assessment and authorization activities, and produce an authority to operate prior to commencing operations.

 ## 1.6 Definitions and Acronyms